 David Gracias, a professor of chemical and biomolecular engineering, is known for the design, development, and characterization of miniaturized devices, intelligent materials, and systems.
 Many of these devices and systems are far smaller than what can be visualized with the naked eye or even optical microscopes, which makes them especially challenging to assemble and characterize.

-Gracias’ multi-disciplinary approach leverages conventional microelectronic chip fabrication approaches as well as novel self-assembly processes.
-His laboratory is also known for utilizing elements from both the biotic (bacteria, cells) and abiotic (optical, electronic) worlds to create bionic structures.
-The laboratory utilizes state of the art fluorescence, FT-IR, Raman, and sum-frequency generation optical spectroscopy techniques; electron microscopy; RF measurements such as GHz spectrum analysis; electrochemical methods such as potentiometry and chronoamperometry; and four-point electrical testing with femto-amp resolution.
+Gracias’ multidisciplinary approach leverages conventional microelectronic chip fabrication as well as biofabrication and novel self-assembly processes.
+His laboratory is known for utilizing elements from both the biotic (bacteria, cells) and abiotic (optical, electronic) worlds to create bionic structures.
+The laboratory utilizes state-of-the-art fluorescence, FT-IR, Raman, and sum-frequency generation optical spectroscopy techniques; electron microscopy; RF measurements such as GHz spectrum analysis; electrochemical methods such as potentiometry and chronoamperometry; and four-point electrical testing with femto-amp resolution.
 Students also utilize statistical and analytical methods to model data as well as finite element methods (HFSS, Surface Evolver, COMSOL).